broofa/mime/README.md

 ## "Can you add support for [some type/extension]?"

-Does anyone outside your project/team _actually_ care about it?
-If not, consider using the mime.load() or mime.define() APIs, below, to declare your types w/in your project.

-... if so, does anyone outside the node.js community care about it?
-If not, then please file a bug here listing the modules and projects that would benefit.
-If it makes sense, the type can be added as part of the node.types file.

-... finally, if it's something that affects the broader community, please file a bug with the Apache project to amend their mime.types file, and create a bug here linking to the Apache bug.
+Support for new types is handled thusly:

+  * For types where there's no obvious need outside your project, use mime.define() or mime.load() to add support in your code.
+  * For types where there's an obvious need w/in the node.js community, we'll add support here (in the node.types file)
+  * For types that affect the software community as a whole - e.g. a new type approved by [IANA](http://www.iana.org/assignments/media-types/) - file a [bug with Apache](http://httpd.apache.org/bug_report.html) and create an issue here that links to it.

+If you're unsure or disagree with what we suggest here, feel free to open an issue and we'll figure it out there. :-)

 ### mime.define()